Banking in Australia: Adoption of new technology

-Banks have adopted new technologies in order to reduce operating costs.
 The rollout of automated teller machines (ATMs) commenced in 1969.
-There are currently a number of ATM networks operating in Australia, the largest five of which are: the Commonwealth Bank-Bankwest network (with over 4,000 machines), NAB-rediATM network (with over 3,400 machines), Westpac-St George-BankSA and Bank of Melbourne network (with over 3,000 machines), ANZ (with over 2,600 machines) and Suncorp (with over 2,000 machines), and others.
+There are a multiple ATM networks operating in Australia, the largest five are: the Commonwealth Bank-Bankwest network (with over 4,000 machines), NAB-rediATM network (with over 3,400 machines), Westpac-St George-BankSA and Bank of Melbourne network (with over 3,000 machines), ANZ (with over 2,600 machines) and Suncorp (with over 2,000 machines), and others.
 Financial institutions are linked via interbank networks.

 The use of the Bank State Branch (BSB) identifier was introduced in the early 1970s with the introduction of MICR on cheques to mechanise the process of data capture by the banks as well as for mechanical sorting and bundling of physical cheques for forwarding to the payer bank branch for final cheque clearance.
-Since then, BSBs have been used in electronic transactions (but is not used in financial card numbering).

 EFTPOS technology was introduced in 1984.
 Initially, only the banks' existing debit and credit cards could be used, but in 1985, the ATM (Financial) Network was created to link EFTPOS systems to provide access for all customers.
 Cards issued by all banks could then be used at all EFTPOS terminals nationally, but debit cards issued in other countries could not.
 Prior to 1986, the Australian banks organized a widespread uniform credit card, called Bankcard, which had been in existence since 1974.
 There was a dispute between the banks whether Bankcard (or credit cards in general) should be permitted into the proposed EFTPOS system.
 At that time several banks were actively promoting MasterCard and Visa credit cards.
 Store cards and proprietary cards, such as fuel cards and Bartercard, were shut out of the new system, though they use compatible technology.

 The widespread acceptance of credit cards and the development of SSL encrypted technology in mid 1990s opened the way to E-commerce.
 Telephone banking was introduced in the 1990s, with internet banking being introduced after 1995 and mobile banking after the 2010s.
 Bain, Research Now and Bain along with GMI NPS surveys in 2012 found that 27% of Australians have had mobile banking transactions in the previous three months.
 These innovations have resulted in significant shifts in banking in Australia away from the use of bank branches, and resulting in branch closures and staff cuts.